jbofill10/Scout/README.md

 ## ⚠️ Security Notice

-**Before deploying Scout, you must configure secrets properly.** This repository does not include actual credentials.
+**Before deploying Scout, you must configure environment variables properly.** This repository does not include actual credentials.

-1. Copy template files in `k8s/secrets/*.template.yaml` and fill in your values
+1. Copy `.env.template` to `.env` and fill in your secrets
-2. Never commit files containing real credentials
+2. Never commit your `.env` file (protected by `.gitignore`)
-3. See [SECURITY.md](SECURITY.md) for detailed setup instructions
+3. See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed setup instructions

 ## 🏗️ Architecture